First Year Zone

 Check the Exclusive Opportunities schemes run by the Careers Service, and how we can help you to engage with alum through Work Shadowing and mentoring.

 Securing an internship can be a great first step to a career but don’t worry if you’re unsuccessful in getting one, as there are many worthwhile alternatives to gain insights and experience.
 It is common for companies to not hire first year students, as you have not yet had the chance to develop.
-Search for internships through JobsLive, and see our finding opportunities page.
+Search for internships through JobsLive, and see our job hunting advice.

 Working a part-time job alongside your studies can be a great way to earn money and demonstrate skills such as teamwork, communication and customer service etc. Be aware that a part-time job may adversely affect your studies or health if you fail to manage your time effectively.